Expansions of Eve Online: Retribution

-Retribution brought a revamped bounty system, a new "crimewatch" system, added 4 new destroyer ships and a new mining frigate, re-balanced the frigate, cruiser and destroyer ship roles and improved enemy AI.
+Retribution brought a revamped bounty system, a new "Crimewatch" system, added 4 new destroyer ships and a new mining frigate, re-balanced the frigate, cruiser, and destroyer ship roles, and improved enemy AI.

-The expansion also added a more fine tuned bounty hunting system for new Eden, featuring new wanted icons that overlaid on Character portraits, fleets could get paid for bounties and took of the restrictions of the Bounty office making them accessible any time.
+The expansion also added a more fine tuned bounty hunting system for new Eden, featuring new wanted icons that overlaid on Character portraits, fleets could get paid for bounties and took off the restrictions of the Bounty office making them accessible any time.